andremvsramos/42-Cub3d/README.md

 ## Notes

--As the project guidelines do not specify how to parse tabulations, we have applied the following rule:
+- As the project guidelines do not specify how to parse tabulations, we have applied the following rule:
   - Each tab is equivalent to 8 spaces.
   - This rule is based on the common practice of text editors.
 - Please be aware that creating a map in VS Code may not accurately reflect the actual map appearance, as each tab in that editor is equal to 4 spaces.
 Please refer to the provided map files for references.